-Mohr-Tranebjærg syndrome (MTS) is an X-linked, recessive, syndromic hearing loss (HL) characterized by deafness in childhood and followed later in life by progressive neural degeneration affecting the brain and optic nerves.1-3 The typical initial manifestation is a progressive sensorineural HL (SNHL) in childhood, with profound HL usually occurring by the age of 10 years.
-Other features of the syndrome become evident later in life, including progressive visual loss leading to blindness, dystonia, spasticity, aggressive behavior, paranoia, dysphagia, and dementia.
+Mohr-Tranebjærg syndrome (MTS) is an X-linked, recessive, syndromic hearing loss characterized by deafness in childhood, followed later in life by progressive neural degeneration affecting the brain and optic nerves 1-3.
+The typical initial manifestation is a progressive sensorineural hearing loss (SNHL) in childhood, with profound hearing loss usually occurring by the age of 10 years.
+Other features of the syndrome become evident later in life, including progressive visual loss leading to blindness, dystonia, spasticity, aggressive behavior, paranoia, dysphagia and dementia.

-MTS is caused by mutations in a gene on Xq22 that was initially named "DDP" for deafness/dystonia peptide.
+MTS is caused by mutations in a gene on Xq22 that was initially named "DDP" for deafness/ dystonia peptide 4.
 The gene encodes a small polypeptide containing 97 amino acids.
-Investigations using yeast cells showed that DDP is a mitochondrial protein and is part of a transport complex that mediates protein transport.
+Investigations using yeast cells showed that DDP is a mitochondrial protein, and is part of a transport complex that mediates protein transport5.
 Mutations in the gene are believed to result in a defect in mitochondrial protein import, leading to defects in mitochondrial function.
 The DDP gene was renamed TIMM8A to reflect the function of its encoded polypeptide, which is a translocase of the inner mitochondrial membrane.

-Examination of the temporal bone from an affected individual with MTS showed loss of ganglion cells within the cochlear and vestibular nerves.
+Examination of the temporal bone from an affected individual with MTS showed loss of ganglion cells within the cochlear and vestibular nerves 6.
 Since that report, we have had the opportunity to study the temporal bones from three additional affected individuals with MTS.
 We describe our findings in all four subjects in the present study.

-MATERIALS AND METHODS
+MATERIAL AND METHODS

-All subjects of this report belong to a large, multigenerational Norwegian family with 16 affected members.
+All subjects of this report belong to a large, multigenerational, Norwegian family with 16 affected members 3.
 All affected individuals are male.
-The four subjects that we studied are designated V:3, V:16, V:17, and VI:24 in the pedigree shown in Figure 1.
-All four individuals had been shown to carry a frame shift mutation characterized by a 1 base pair deletion of T at nucleotide position 151 in axon 1 of the TIMM8A gene, 151delT
+The four subjects that we studied are designated V:3, V:16, V:17 and VI:24 in the pedigree shown in Figure 1.
+All four individuals had been shown to carry a frame shift mutation characterized by a 1 base pair deletion of T at nucleotide position 151 in axon 1 of the TIMM8A gene, 151delT (Q38fsX64).
+According to revised terminology, the mutation is now called 116delT (Q38fsX64).